dboyd42/tryhackme/rooms/wifi-hacking-101/README.rst

 Quiz
 ====

-#1 How do you put the interface “wlan0” into monitor mode with Aircrack tools?
+1. How do you put the interface “wlan0” into monitor mode with Aircrack tools?

 airmon-ng start wlan0

-#2 What is the new interface name likely to be after you enable monitor mode?
+2. What is the new interface name likely to be after you enable monitor mode?

-:ANS: wlan0mon
+wlan0mon

-#3 What do you do if other processes are currently trying to use that network
+3. What do you do if other processes are currently trying to use that network adapter?
-adapter?

 airmon-ng check kill

-#4 What tool from the aircrack-ng suite is used to create a capture?
+4. What tool from the aircrack-ng suite is used to create a capture?

 airodump-ng

-#5 What flag do you use to set the BSSID to monitor?
+5. What flag do you use to set the BSSID to monitor?

 --bssid

-#6 And to set the channel?
+6. And to set the channel?

 --channel

-#7 And how do you tell it to capture packets to a file?)
+7. And how do you tell it to capture packets to a file?)

 -w